Invoice Refunds

 9) The Bank Code used on the Invoice Refund is important as this is where the money will be refunded from.
 The Bank Code will default to the one assigned to the Customer and will most likely be the correct destination unless there are extraordinary circumstances.

-10) Save, review and Post the transaction.
+10) Save, Review and Post the transaction.

 Upon posting the Invoice Refund the status will be “Closed” whereas a regular credit memo would remain open until applied to another entry.